mitsuba-renderer/mitsuba3/docs/pull_request_template.md

-*Please prepend one of those options to the PR title and delete this section:*

-- 🐛 [Bug fix]
-- ✨ [New Feature]
+*Please add the labels (e.g. bug, feature, ..) corresponding to this PR*

 ## Description